 "Jesus H. Christ!"

 We have all heard that expression since as far back as most of us can remember.
-And if you are anything like I was, you thought nothing of it (though may have found it objectionable since it's considered a form of profanity) and were never curious about where it came from nor why the middle initial was "H".
-It was nothing but a strictly American slang expression.
+And if you are anything like I was, you thought nothing of it (though may have found it objectionable since it's considered a mild form of profanity) and were never curious about where it came from nor why the middle initial was "H".
+It was nothing to us but a strictly American slang expression.

 Since I'll be doing a lot of summarizing, you can follow those links to more information and references.